 Some say the name comes from the trumpet shaped flowers.
 I’ve also heard that the leaves are highly toxic and if you ingest it you’ll hear the angel’s trumpets calling for you.
 The leaves when dried and smoked are also an extremely strong hallucinogenic, don’t smoke them.
 Despite the toxicity the plant is used as a medicine in the Sibundoy Valley of Columbia.
 It is also used in witchcraft by the men of the local tribes.
 Tropane alkaloids (atropine, hyoscyamine, scopolamine) are the culprit, the same chemicals found in belladonna and henbane.

-It has also been known to send gardeners to the ER with pupils so dilated the irises were hardly visible.
+It has also been known to send more than a few gardeners to the ER with pupils so dilated the irises were hardly visible.
 The toxins easily pass through the skin.
 Wear gloves when pruning.

 These do not do well in droughts.
-If if looks like we’re getting a hard freeze, I take cuttings and plant them in pots inside until the weather warms up a bit.
+If if looks like we’re getting a hard freeze, I take cuttings and plant them in pots inside until the weather warms up a bit so I can start new plants in the spring

 Datura have upright facing flowers, green stems and seed pods with spines.
 They are less cold tolerant than Brugmansia.